gamedaoco/gamedao-protocol/control/README.md

 ## Overview

-Control is a wrapper for organizationsal bodies in zero.
+Control is a wrapper for organizationsal bodies in the chain.

 Organizations consist of members as individual users/accounts.